saither0204/readily_reads/docs/contributing.md

 - Follow Dart best practices and conventions
 - Keep functions and methods small and focused
 - Use meaningful variable and function names
-- Add comments only where necessary to explain complex logic
+- Add comments when necessary to explain complex logic

 ### Dart Style Guide